MegapolisPlayer/MuffleSpeech/README.md

 # Releases
-This project will have quarterly release always with some, usually small, improvements.
+This project will have quarterly releases always with some, usually small, improvements.
 Patches are exempt from this rule.

 # License
 by MegapolisPlayer